Last Updated on April 18, 2023 by Admin

 Different types of Augmented Reality

-The main differentiation of Augmented Reality will be between:
+The primary differentiation of Augmented Reality will be between:

 AR based on markers.